alexanderthurn/hiddennotdangerous/README.md

 __Blow your way to freedom, just don’t blow your cover!__

+## Game Description

 In this hilarious multiplayer game, you play as a sneaky baby trying to outlast the competition with one explosive advantage: your farts!
 Watch out, though – if you’re too loud, you risk revealing yourself to the other players, who can eliminate you.
 Hide among computer-controlled babies to stay under the radar and become the last baby standing!

-Key Features:
+### Key Features

-Multiplayer Action: Compete with at least two players to see who can stay undetected the longest.
+- **Multiplayer Action**: Compete with at least two players to see who can stay undetected the longest.
-Controls for Everyone: Supports gamepad, mouse, keyboard, and touch controls.
+- **Controls for Everyone**: Supports gamepad, mouse, keyboard, and touch controls.
-Stealth & Strategy: Use your "toots" carefully – one wrong move and you're out!
+- **Stealth & Strategy**: Use your "toots" carefully – one wrong move and you're out!

 Will you be the last baby standing... or the first one blown away?
 ## Preview

 [Github Page Live Preview](https://alexanderthurn.github.io/hiddennotdangerous/)